Life Goes On (Trae album)

 Life Goes On is the fourth studio album by American rapper Trae.
-It was released on October 23, 2007, via G-Maab Entertainment, Rap-A-Lot Records, Asylum Records and Atlantic Records.
+It was released on October 23, 2007, by G-Maab Entertainment, Rap-A-Lot Records and Asylum Records.
 The album features guest appearances from Jody Breeze, Jadakiss, Slim Thug, Styles P and Yung Joc among others.
 The album was supported by lead single: "Screwed Up" featuring Lil Wayne.

 The S.L.A.B.-ED version of the album was released on December 8, 2007.
 DJ Pollie Pop created this version of the album through his account on Myspace.
 To date, the album has sold 12,500 copies in its first week.